 Your itchy dog may be trying to tell you something unexpected.
-In this dog hay fever guide, you can learn the signs of canine hay fever, then check out our top tips to help scratching dogs beat the allergic itch.
+In this dog hay fever guide, you can learn the signs of canine hay fever, then check out our 5-step plan to help your scratching dog beat the allergic itch.

 If your dog has any of these symptoms, it’s likely that they suffer from a pollen allergy – essentially, doggy hay fever.

 So how does hay fever affect dogs, and how can we help dogs who’re suffering?

 Canine hay fever explained

 Dog pollen allergies start in the same way human hay fever does – ingestion of the tiny pollen granules released by plants.
 The difference is how our bodies respond.